bATH RENOVATOR SYDNEY

-A bath renovation can create a statement piece or a fun space for the kids.
+Nu-Trend can renovate your old bath tub in Sydney to create a statement piece or a fun space for the kids.

-Nu-Trend is a bath renovations company that will work closely with you to design and install a new bath whether it is for your bathroom statement piece, a luxury ensuite or for the practical convenience of caring for children.
+Nu-Trend is a bath renovator in Sydney that will work closely with you to renovate or install a new bath whether it is for a master bathroom, ensuite or for the practical convenience of caring for children.

 Do you remember the ‘old days’ when personal service was the norm?
-That is how Rick and Rob treat each client when it comes to bathroom, laundry, toilet or shower renovations.
+That is how Rick and Rob from Nu-Trend treat each client for Sydney bath, laundry, toilet or shower renovations.

-They have a very single-minded commitment to deliver a high level of professionalism and quality.
-To achieve this they use industry-leading brands to create modern bath designs for your bathroom with products from Caroma, Victoria and Albert, DADO, Pietra Bianca, Saboma and others.
+Nu-Trend is a Sydney renovation company with a very single-minded commitment to deliver a high level of professionalism and quality.
+To achieve this we use industry-leading brands to create modern bath renovations with products from Caroma, Victoria and Albert, DADO, Pietra Bianca, Saboma and others.

 - Master bathroom statement pieces.

-- Easy access baths for the elderly or those with a disability.
+- An easy access bath for the elderly or those with a disability.

 - A day spa jacuzzi style bath for a touch of luxury.

-Nu-Trend can help do a bath renovation for a single or multi-storey house, unit, townhouse or apartment.
+Nu-Trend can help renovate your bath in a single or multi-storey house, unit, townhouse or apartment.
 Our team can assist you to choose a bath that is suitable to the space you have, prepare the required flooring and help finish it off with the appropriate fixtures, fittings and tiling.

 Our team can manage each step of the process for you from removing the existing bath to completing a full remodel in the room to give it a fresh new look.

-How to choose a bath renovation for your home.
+How to choose a bath to renovate in your home.

-- Choose whether to go for a freestanding or inset bath – it’s a critical first decision as it determines all of your renovation planning.
+So how do you choose what is right for you?
+Well firstly you have to think about the type of bath you want, it’s a critical first decision as it determines all of your renovation planning.
 Freestanding baths require more space than inset baths because they’re not tucked neatly against a wall, so the size of your bathroom may force this decision (unless you are thinking about making the room larger)

-- Freestanding baths – these may be positioned in the middle of the room or towards a wall although either way they require space around them and you need to allow for tap positioning.
+- Freestanding bath – these may be positioned in the middle of the room or towards a wall although either way they require space around them and you need to allow for tap positioning.
 There are modern versions of the traditional claw-footed tubs or a contemporary square or round style in a range of sizes, materials and finishes.
-A freestanding bath can be an incredible centrepiece for a bathroom, but for those with young kids they can also be a practical choice giving all-round access.
+A freestanding bath can be an incredible centerpiece for a bathroom, but for those with young kids they can also be a practical choice giving all-around access.

-- Inset, built-in baths or straight baths – are more commonly used and can fit into smaller bathrooms, They can create space efficiencies when designing a layout for larger rooms as they sit against a wall typically and only take up one or two corners of the room.
+- Inset, built-in bath or straight bath – are more commonly used and can fit into smaller bathrooms, They can create space efficiencies when designing a layout for larger rooms as they sit against a wall typically and only take up one or two corners of the room.
 They come in different sizes allowing you to choose a version for your room’s dimensions.

 - Single or double-ended bath – whether you choose a freestanding or inset bath there are both single and double-ended versions available.
 A single-ended baths have taps and waste at one end while a double-ended bath has taps and waste in the centre.
 Your choice could depend on whether there is a need to move or alter existing plumbing or waste locations in the room, apart from aesthetics or style.